Air Pressure Alert System

 DAN and other statistics show that low and out of air emergencies continue to occur at a persistent rate.
 A look at the circumstances shows that they are varied, affecting recently certified and experienced divers alike.
-Factors might include stress, high task loading, peer pressure, poor dive conditions, or simple preoccupation / inattention.
+Factors might include stress, high task loading, peer pressure, poor dive conditions, or simple preoccupation/inattention.
 Instructive among recent documents are the DAN Recreational Diving Fatalities Workshop Proceedings (2010), which identify “gas supply problems” as 41% of the triggers of diving fatalities and further specify that these problems resulted “mainly from inappropriate gas management”.

-But over time, as we refined and simplified the system and dive tested it, I came to the conclusion that, in an institutional dive setting at least, the capability provided by APA is in fact essential.
+But over time, as we refined and simplified the system and dive tested it, I came to the conclusion that in an institutional dive setting at least, the capability provided by APA is in fact essential.

 The situation might be compared to aviation.
-SCUBA diving is a similarly technology-supported activity; and the consequences of accidents can be severe.
+SCUBA diving is a similarly technology-supported activity, and the consequences of accidents can be severe.
 In aviation, a persistent rate of emergencies on account of low fuel situations, stalls and the like would be unacceptable however low it might be.
 And so, that industry long ago developed a combination of interlocking procedures and warning technologies that virtually eliminate risk factors once identified and have over the years resulted in dramatic safety gains in aviation.

 By comparison, air reserve management continues to depend almost entirely on manual air gauge check by a diver who may be operating under difficult conditions, preoccupied with work, is subject to peer pressure, is stressed or is simply distracted.
-And, communication of air status to other team members is even more problematic as it first requires getting the buddy’s attention; not an easy task in many cases.
-Thus, the air reserve management now generally practiced by divers provides only a sporadic awareness of air status – at those moments when the diver checks his/her gauge or actively communicates with a buddy.
+And, communication of air status to other team members in even more problematic as it first requires getting the buddy’s attention; not an easy task in many cases.
+Thus, the air reserve management now generally practised by divers provides only a sporadic awareness of air status – at those moments when the diver checks his/her gauge or actively communicates with a buddy.
 Viewed in this context, it is no surprise that low air emergencies do continue to occur as a diver fails to perform these manual checks or presses the limits for any number of reasons.
 And, with so many human factors involved, it is unlikely that training alone will be the solution.

 The Principle Advantage of APA